chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 which uses the CAN interface.

-How can I access the EVerest admin panel on ChargeSOM?
+How can I access the EVerest admin panel on Charge SOM?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ChargeSOM doesn't have an `EVerest admin panel <https://github.com/EVerest/everest-admin-panel>`_ because of its limited resources.
+The Charge SOM doesn't have an `EVerest admin panel <https://github.com/EVerest/everest-admin-panel>`_ because of its limited resources.
 Please use your development environment to set up your configuration file or just use a plain text editor.

-Does EVerest on ChargeSOM support ISO 15118-20 yet?
+Does EVerest on Charge SOM support ISO 15118-20 yet?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The required module for ISO 15118-20 has been included in the image since the chargebyte EVerest 0.2.0 release.
 Please note that the implementation is still under development.

-How do I set up OCPP 2.0.1 on ChargeSOM with EVerest?
+How do I set up OCPP 2.0.1 on Charge SOM with EVerest?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To support OCPP 2.0.1, the EVerest OCPP201 module must be integrated into the EVerest configuration.